The Best of Paraiso Miami Swim Week 2026

 Artist Megan Thee Stallion created arguably one of the most-talked-about moments of the week at the Collins tent on Thursday, 28 May, returning for the second runway show of her Hot Girl Summer swimwear line, a year after debuting it at Paraiso in 2025 and taking the Cultural Icon award at the inaugural SIHOF Honors Night.
 The rapper took to the runway herself, closing the show of a 20-piece collection of bikinis, monokinis, one-pieces, and cover-ups in seashell-inspired prints across red, orange, pink, and green for women, wearing a halter-neck monokini with a swirling seashell-inspired graphic and dramatic side cut-outs.
 The Hot Girl Summer runway show also included the debut of a nine-piece, Hot Boy Summer menswear capsule collection of swim trunks and graphic tanks, and the Hot Dog Summer pet apparel line.

-Shan celebrates 40th anniversary & Oséree makes its debut at Paraiso Miami Swim Week 2026
+Shan & Oséree return to Paraiso Miami Swim Week 2026

-Canadian fashion brand Shan, which celebrated its 40th anniversary earlier this year, presented a range of elevated coastal and modern resort wear for men and women on Friday evening.
-The collection includes a range of carefully draped and constructed styles that served as a reminder of how much of resortwear's design language Shab helped shape over the years.
+Canadian fashion brand Shan, which celebrated its 40th anniversary last year, presented a range of elevated coastal and modern resort wear for men and women on Friday evening.
+The collection includes a range of carefully draped and constructed styles that served as a reminder of how much of resortwear's design language Shan helped shape over the years.

-Italian resort and swimwear brand Oséree made its Paraiso Miami Swim Week debut on Friday, closing out the tent for the night with a show titled ‘La Passerella.’
+Italian resort and swimwear brand Oséree returned to Paraiso Miami Swim Week on Friday after making its debut at the Swim Week last year, closing out the tent for the night with a show titled ‘La Passerella.’
 A tribute to Italian summers, the 1970s, and the spirit of Studio 54, the collection saw the brand mix its Italian craftsmanship approach with a fresh, feminine edge.
 One of Oséree's signature prints was also featured on a custom-wrapped Mini USA car from Paraiso's branded partnership fleet to further mark the occasion.

 Oh Polly returns for 5th year to Paraiso Miami Swim Week 2026